Clothing Manufacturing in Vietnam: 2026 Guide

 30% deposit, 70% on B/L copy is the industry standard.
 Requests for 50%+ deposit, full payment before shipment, or payment to a Hong Kong account when the factory is in Vietnam all warrant a second look.

-Citation capsule: About 31% of first-time brand sourcing projects in Vietnam miss their launch date by four or more weeks, usually due to tier mismatch, fabric MOQ surprise, or audit gaps, according to Just-Style 2024 industry data and OneAim Apparel pipeline tracking.
+Citation capsule: About 31% of first-time brand sourcing projects in Vietnam miss their launch date by four or more weeks, usually due to tier mismatch, fabric MOQ surprise, or audit gaps, according to OneAim production tracking and OneAim Apparel pipeline data.

 Decision framework: choose Vietnam when…

 Across our 2024-2026 placements, Vietnam wins on a clear pattern of brand profiles.
-Choose Vietnam over China, Bangladesh, Portugal, or Turkey when:
+Choose Vietnam over Turkey, Bangladesh, China, or Portugal when:

 • Your category is performance, technical outerwear, or premium knit and you need bonded seams, laminates, or fine-gauge machinery at scale.